 He attended the University of Colorado- Boulder where he met the Hip-Hop dance legend Dr. Rennie Harris.
 He served as Dr. Harris’ executive assistant and web/brand manager for 3 years.

-Jordan now resides in Miami where he does web design and is working on his next dance album, set to be released in 2017.
+Jordan now resides in Florida where he does web design and is working on his next dance album, set to be released in the summer of 2018.